metasfresh/metasfresh-documentation/_webui_collection/EN/Assign_user_role.md

 ---

 ## Overview
-By means of a user role you can determine the extent of the user permissions.
+By means of a user role, you can determine the extent of the user permissions.

 ## Steps
 1. Open "User" from the [menu](Menu).